-While these improvement opportunities were top of mind during the CAE Leadership Forum’s August meeting, it was equally refreshing and exciting event panelists Rob Goldberg, Partner at Sunera, and Norman Marks, Internal Audit author and semi-retired CAE, share their perspectives on what internal auditors can change today to improve our stakeholder’s perceptions.
+While these improvement opportunities were top of mind during the CAE Leadership Forum’s August meeting, it was equally refreshing and exciting to hear event panelists Rob Goldberg, Partner at Sunera, and Norman Marks, Internal Audit author and semi-retired CAE, share their perspectives on what internal auditors can change today to continually improve our stakeholder’s perceptions.

 1. Internal Audit’s Role in Risk Management

-What should Internal Audit be doing as it relates to the management of risk?
+What should internal audit be doing as it relates to the management of risk?
 Norman believes there are multiple things CAEs can do.

 2. Implementing a Continuous Risk Monitoring Process without Breaking the Bank

 And Norman agrees.
-To continuously monitor risks, internal auditors need to have regular business oriented contact with executives.
+To continuously monitor risks, internal auditors need to have regular business-oriented contact with executives.
 And to be able to meet with executives regularly, internal auditors need to share relevant business insights from what has been learned elsewhere in the organization.

 3. Risk Resources Worth Considering

-Other resources Norman recommended to the audience included the Open Compliance and Ethics Group (www.oceg.org), the IIRC (http://integratedreporting.org/), Deloitte’s Risk Angles Series, and risk related thought leadership published by Accenture.
+Other resources Norman recommended to the audience included the Open Compliance and Ethics Group (www.oceg.org), the IIRC (http://integratedreporting.org/), Deloitte’s Risk Angles Series, and risk-related thought leadership published by Accenture.

 4. Aligning Internal Audit’s Mission Statement and Value

 Rob challenged the audience to improve our alignment by considering a change to the way we communicate.
-Instead of focusing on “here’s what’s wrong”, the focus should be on “here is how you can operate more efficiently”, or “here is what will go wrong in the future if we don’t make a change now”.
-Answers to these forward looking questions should better align the value provided by internal audit with what is promised in their mission statement.
+Instead of focusing on “here’s what’s wrong,” the focus should be on “here is how you can operate more efficiently,” or “here is what will go wrong in the future if we don’t make a change now.”
+Answers to these forward-looking questions should better align the value provided by internal audit with what is promised in their mission statement.

-5. Audit Reporting – Less is More
+5. Audit Reporting – Less Is More

 Norman mentioned that the Institute of Internal Auditor (IIA) standards do not require internal auditors to write an audit report.
 Most organizations require their Internal Audit team to communicate the results of their engagement.
-To fulfill this requirement, Norman instructed that internal audit should seek to understand what their audience needs to know, and why.
+To fulfill this requirement, Norman instructed that internal audit should seek to understand what their audience needs to know and why.

 Rob added that CAEs should ask themselves the following question: What can we stop including in our audit reports that will not affect the value we provide to our stakeholders?
-If we look introspectively, a CAE could probably easily cut out 30 – 40% of the information included in the audit report without affecting our customer.
+If we look introspectively, a CAE could probably easily cut out 30 – 40% of the information included in the audit report without affecting our customers.

-6. Be Project, not Process Oriented
+6. Be Project, Not Process, Oriented

-When asked about potential future changes to the Internal Audit industry, Norman explained that mature internal audit departments, and their projects, will become more project focused, and not necessarily process focused.
+When asked about potential future changes to the Internal Audit industry, Norman explained that mature internal audit departments, and their projects, will become more project-focused, and not necessarily process-focused.

 To illustrate, he explained that Apple’s CAE makes it a point to hire risk-oriented project management professionals as internal auditors.
 Because of their risk and project management expertise, Apple’s internal auditors are embedded in different organizational projects and initiatives.
 If a project executive made a change that could result in an unacceptable level of risk, the internal auditor would bring it to their attention.
 And if they disagreed on their response, executive management would be involved.

 To carry the point forward, also keep in mind that most strategic initiatives of an organization usually involve a special project team to work on and succeed.
-Those CAEs who seek to identify these types of projects, and align their audit plan with work catered to these projects, should have a much more risk-focused audit plan than the CAE who has a rotation of processes her team audits every three years.
+Those CAEs who seek to identify these types of audits, and align their audit plan with work catered to these projects, should have a much more risk-focused audit plan than the CAE who has a rotation of audit processes her team audits every three years.